If you’re currently considering borrowing as an option for buying a car, you might want to know how car finance is calculated.

 Online affordability calculators

-You can get an estimate of your ability to secure car finance with our online affordability calculators.
+You can get an estimate of your ability to secure car finance with our online car loan calculator.
 Simple to use, all you require is some basic information about yourself and your finances.
 Rate your history of credit from bad through to excellent, then input your repayment per month budget and the length of time you would like to repay your loan over, then get your quick quote in less than a minute.

 Car finance calculations